petrmichal0/Redux-shop/README.md

 ## Third-Party Libraries

-* React Router
 * @reduxjs/toolkit
 * react-redux

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the LICENSE file for details.